drts01/notes/stackedit/Code School.md

 ## Why learn to code?
 Coding is a basic literacy in the digital age, and it is important to understand and be able to work with and understand the technology.
 Coding helps with communication, creativity, math,writing, and confidence.

 > "Everybody in this country should learn how to program a computer, should learn a computer language, because it teaches you how to think.
 It's like going to law school.
-I don't think anybody should be a _lawyer_, but going to law school can actually be useful because it teaches you how to think in a certain way....I view computer science as a liberal art." --
+I don't think anybody should be a _lawyer_, but going to law school can actually be useful because it teaches you how to think in a certain way....I view computer science as a liberal art." --Steve Jobs, https://www.businessinsider.com/the-best-quotes-from-the-lost-steve-jobs-interview-showing-this-weekend-2011-11

 ### What is code?
 Code is a written set of instructions that tells the computer what to do.